quoll/detective/README.md

 - Ned remembers: anger, shouting

 The detective needs to construct a maximal timeline from each of these witness timelines.
-When enough of the witness timelines can be merged to form long enough timeline, then this increases the likelihood of a successful conviction.
+When enough of the witness timelines can be merged to form a long enough timeline, then this increases the likelihood of a successful conviction.
 The ordering of events must be absolutely correct, or else the case will be thrown out.
 If timelines cannot be strictly ordered, then multiple timelines must be presented.

-- If all witnesses remember evenents in a fully consistent manner, then present a single merged timeline
+- If all witnesses remember events in a fully consistent manner, then present a single merged timeline.
-- if some of the events they rememebr can be combined, or if some of the them can be extended without fully mergint them, then present multiple timelines with events merged across them to the maximum degree possible.
+- If some of the events they remember can be combined, or if some of the them can be extended without fully merging them, then present multiple timelines with events merged across them to the maximum degree possible.
-- if none of the events can be combined, or extended, then present the original, unmodified timeslines
+- If none of the events can be combined, or extended, then present the original, unmodified timelines.

 The above example can be combined into a single timeline:

     anger, shouting, fight, gunshot, panic, fleeing

-An example of multiple possible timeslines is:
+An example of multiple possible timelines is:

 - Oscar: pouring gas, laughing, lighting match, fire
 - Peter: buying gas, pouring gas, crying, fire, smoke